A Spin One Bottomonium Study in the Functional Formalism in the Feynman Gauge: DSE and BSE for spin one quarkonia

-The BSE is solved in the Euclidean space of relative momenta in the rest system of the meson.
-The arguments are complex, such that $p.Q=ip_4 M; Q^2=M^2$ ,$M$ is a meson mass, as the total momentum remains unrotated.
-Two BSE components considered here can be chosen purely real for vector quarkonia.
-Only the first one can be taken to be real for axial-vectors, while the fifth component turns to be purely imaginary in this case.
+After the projection, the coupled equations for the aforementioned components are obtained and solved in the Euclidean space in the meson's rest system.
+Although the arguments are complex, such that $p.Q=ip_4 M; -p^2=p_E^2>0, Q^2=M^2>0$ ,$M$ is a meson mass, the two BS components used can be chosen purely real for vector quarkonia.
+The first component can be taken real for axial vectors, while the fifth component is then purely imaginary.